mmontalbo/grim_rust/grim_analysis/README.rust_shim.md

 ## New contributor quickstart
 - Build and point `LD_PRELOAD` at `libgrim_analysis.so` using the command above (workspace or crate-local paths both work).
-- Sanity-check that hooks loaded: launch retail with `GRIM_SHIM_LOG=/tmp/grim_shim.log` set and confirm early log lines like `event=lua_pushcclosure`/`event=lua_setglobal` appear.
+- Sanity-check that hooks loaded: launch retail via `grctl retail start --attach` (logs land in `target/grctl/logs/retail/<run>.log`) and confirm early log lines like `event=lua_pushcclosure`/`event=lua_setglobal` appear.
 If you see `required Lua C function missing`, the shim couldn't find the retail symbol (common when a wrapper is requested before the engine registers it).
 - Know where to look: VM tracing is split under `grim_analysis/src/trace/`:
   - `state.rs` (open/newstate/newthread)
   - `push.rs` (push* helpers and upvalue previews)